 See the D/HH Program Summary Sheet (PDF) for general program information.

 A Bachelor’s degree in any area is required for application.
-The program requirements for certification depend upon your educational background and previous teacher certification, though typically program length is approximately two years.
+The program requirements for certification depend upon your educational background and previous teacher certification, though typically program length is two years.

 The D/HH program is a cohort model program that begins coursework in the summer.
 We encourage you to apply in the fall, or early in spring, for admission consideration.
 You can find specific application deadlines on our Post-Baccalaureate Special Education Teacher Certification Admissions page, which also includes program application packet, information session dates, and additional application information.